Key Takeaways:

 This law prevents companies that hold public utilities from using their profits to pay for unregulated business activities.
 Side endeavors must be separated from the holding company.
 Although some utility companies argue that PUHCA restricts competition and no longer applies, repealing this law would result in the creation of several large utility companies and eliminate industry competition.
 Many believe that reform of this law should only take place as part of a thorough restructuring.

 This law was originally passed to counteract the unfair business practices of large utility holding companies in the 1920s and 1930s.
-These businesses created complex pyramid structures that held shares in many subsidiaries.
-For example, at one point three holding companies controlled most of the industry with more than 130 subsidiaries.
+These businesses created complex pyramid structures holding shares in numerous subsidiaries.
+For example, at one point, three holding companies controlled most of the industry through more than 130 subsidiaries.
 This resulted in inflated rates, hidden charges and fees, and a lack of accountability.

 Criticism of Holding Companies